beezwax/markdown-compiler/doc/codegen.md

       end
     end

-If you've made it this far, congratulations!
+In that test, it's quite clear how everything works together, afterall all we are doing is just function composition: `generate(parse(tokenize("my input")))`.

+This is quite rough overall, we could make lots of improvements.
+For example, we could add a new object - `Markdown`, to abstract some of these things away, afterall, users of the API will prefer to just do `Markdown.to_html("_foo_")`, as they don't care how it works.

+    class Markdown
+      # ...
+      def self.to_html(input)
+        @generator.generate(@parser.parse(@tokenizer.tokenize(input)))
+      end
+      # ...
+    end

 The cool thing about this is that you can write another generator for, say, XML, or ODT just by making a new generator.
 You could also re-think a new syntax for markdown, make a new parser and reuse the codegen layer to stll emit HTML.

 It doesn't really matter if you dont understand __everything__ but having a birds eye view of a compiler is quite helpful.
 Hopefully these series will serve you as a solid base for any project requiring some of these skills, be it personal or for work.
 Remember the full source code [is at GitHub](), feel free to play around with it.